 It’s important to work out exactly what kind of arrangement will work best for you before requesting an FWA.
-You can ask your employer for a range of things, including change to hours, patterns or locations of work.
+You can ask your employer for a range of things, including changes to hours, patterns or locations of work.
 One example might be starting work an hour later in order to drop your kids off at school.

 Can my FWA be refused?

 Unfortunately, an employer can refuse a request for an FWA but only on “reasonable business grounds”.
-This includes situations where the changes are too expensive to implement, would result in a loss of efficiency or productivity, or are likely to reduce the business’s standard of customer service.
+This includes situations where the changes are too expensive to implement, would result in a loss of efficiency or productivity, or are likely to reduce the business’ standard of customer service.

 If your request for an FWA has been refused without reasonable grounds, you should seek expert legal advice on your available options.

 At Shine Lawyers, we’re experts when it comes to all aspects of employment law.
 Our lawyers provide practical, tailored legal solutions for work-related disputes and can get you the outcomes that really matter.